 Shota Tsuge, Senior Organizational Reliability Engineer - CyberAgent, Inc.

 “NEC has conducted AWS Well-Architected Framework Reviews on various projects to improve the quality of integration.
 In the development of Water Counter Cloud Service, we conducted a review at an early stage of the design process.
 This enabled us to identify design issues early and resolve them quickly, allowing us to deliver services to Sakai City Waterworks and Sewerage Bureau as quickly as possible.
 The AWS Well-Architected Framework is also very useful for training engineers, and is indispensable for improving our technical capabilities as a system integrator.”

 AWS Well-Architected Partners

-AWS Well-Architected Partner Program members have in-depth training on the Well-Architected Framework and can help you implement best practices, measure the state of your workloads, and make improvements where assistance is required.
+AWS Well-Architected Partner Program members have in-depth training on the AWS Well-Architected Framework, and are empowered to implement best practices, measure workload states, and make improvements where required.

-Customers who have engaged with these partners have realized significant cost savings, improved the performance of their applications, and eliminated security risks and other high risk issues.
-Engage a Well-Architected partner and ask about AWS service credits.
+Customers engaged with these partners see significant cost savings, improved application performance, and reduced security risks.
+Engage an AWS Well-Architected partner and ask about AWS service credits.